-We enroll students based on the date in which their admissions requirements are complete.
+We enroll students based on the date on which their admissions requirements are complete.
 When classes reach capacity, students are automatically enrolled in the next available start date.
+Students requesting to be placed on the waiting list will also be automatically enrolled for the next available start date.
 Students who request a change in enrollment date will be charged a \$35 registration fee at the time of the third request.